- Distinguish between child abuse or neglect and poor caregiving practices (violations of policy).

 - In emergencies, legally authorized individuals such as emergency medical responders, police, or child welfare workers

-Parents should periodically review and update the list of people approved for pick up.
 Unknown individuals who arrive to pick up a child should be asked for photo identification before proceeding to the child’s classroom.
 Front desk staff will verify the individual has the authorization to pick up the child and then notify the classroom that someone other than the parent is picking the child up.
-Also, it is best practice to discuss with parents at drop off, who will be picking up their child and be sure to communicate that information with staff who will be present at the time of release.
+Parents should periodically review and update the list of people approved for pick up.
+Also, it is best practice to discuss with parents at drop off, who will be picking up their child and to communicate that information with the staff that will be present at the time of release.

 Parents and families should have access to all parts of the building while their child is in the program’s care.
 This does not mean strangers can roam the building.
 Rather, programs must provide controlled access (sign-in, secure entrances).
 Providing an open door to families makes the program more family-friendly, encourages partnerships between families and staff, and makes the program’s operations more transparent.
 There should be no “secret” spaces.

 Recognizing Child Abuse and Neglect in Center Settings

 Caring for children can be a stressful job.
 There can be a fine line between inappropriate caregiving practices and child abuse.
 When in doubt, talk to your managerMIL or the FAP.
 In the course on Preventing Child Abuse in Center Settings, you will learn more about positive guidance strategies.
 Sometimes, caregiving practices cross the line into maltreatment and even abuse.
 You will learn more about that in the next course.
 This lesson focuses on clear examples of child abuse or neglect in center settings.
 If you see a pattern of any of these signs or behaviors, you might suspect child abuse or neglect in your setting:

 - Read your program’s Guidance and Touch policy.
 Make sure you understand it.
 Ask your manager any questions you might have.
 Follow the guidelines in the policy in all your interactions with children.